If Someone Doesn’t Appreciate Your Presence, Make Them Appreciate Your Absence!

 You can’t make anyone appreciate your absence any more than you can make them appreciate your presence.
 However, you can give them the opportunity to appreciate your absence. ~ Jahfree Harp

 Self-centered people know the things that will make them happy, but they do not always understand what they have in a friend until they are gone.

 When a selfish person is too busy being blind to appreciate, your presence grants them, what they deserve the absence of your presence.
 You deserve to be friend with someone who will maintain an even balance of you; a matcher.

 After all, people who are often blind to the truth have not gained the knowledge to see themselves objectively.

-Are You an Over-Giver?
+Are You a Generous individual?
 A Person Who Give Too Much and Receive Nothing

 Consider the following details to help you determine whether you might be giving too much:

 - You find yourself putting the needs of others before your own